 Now that you’ve found your route, take a relaxing spin on your day off and scope out your ideal route, making sure that it’s both safe and enjoyable to ride.
 Don’t forget, even though cycling to work is a practical and healthy activity, you’ll still want to keep it fun!

-Coming up next week: Packing Your Bag: Narrowing down what you should bring and the best way to bring it with you.
+Coming up next: Packing Your Bag: Narrowing down what you should bring and the best way to bring it with you.

 If you missed part 1 of this series, then it can be found here